 Mardi Himal Trekking

-Permits & Regulations
+Permits & Regulations for Mardi Himal Trek

-Best Time to Trek
+Best Time to Trek in Mardi Himal

 Mardi Himal route can be trekked year-round, but the spring (March to May) and autumn (September to November) seasons offer the best conditions:

 Autumn (September - November): Widely considered the best time.
 The weather is generally stable, with clear skies, comfortable temperatures, and excellent mountain views.
 Trails are not dusty, and the nights are clear for stargazing.
-However, it's very crowded
+However, it's very crowded.

 Spring (March - May): Another excellent period.
 You'll witness blooming rhododendrons and other wildflowers, with pleasant temperatures and good visibility.
 Crowds are generally slightly less than in autumn.